Invoking iperf3

 --json-stream

-output in line-delimited JSON format
+Output in line-delimited JSON format instead of the default hu-

 --logfile file

-send output to a log file.
+Send output to a log file.

 --forceflush

-force flushing output at every interval.
+Force flushing output at every interval.
 Used to avoid buffer-

 ing when sending output to pipe.